Jaymon/chef-cookbooks/mongrel2/README.md

 `node["mongrel2"]["certs"]` -- hash -- the key is the uuid.crt or uuid.key and the value is the location to the .crt or .key file

+`node["mongrel2"]["static_dirs"]` -- hash -- these will be in the form of:

+    server_name => {relative/path/from/base_dir => /full/actual/path/you/want/to/use}

+## Caveats

+the configuration file pointed to by `conf_file` needs to contain the following settings (at the minimum):

+    settings = {
+      "server.daemonize": 0
+    }

+This is because we use Upstart to handle the daemonization of Mongrel2 servers.

 ## Using

-Mongrel daemonization is handled by an init.d wrapper around the `m2sh` command, so you can start the server:
+Mongrel daemonization is handled by Upstart:

-    $ sudo /etc/init.d/mongrel2 start
+    $ sudo start mongrel2

 and stop it:

-    $ sudo /etc/init.d/mongrel2 stop
+    $ sudo stop mongrel2

-and restart it:

-    $ sudo /etc/init.d/mongrel2 restart

-to see all the commands the init.d script can perform:

-    $ sudo /etc/init.d/mongrel2

 ## Platform

 Ubuntu 12.04, nothing else has been tested